compass-ai-chat/compass/README.md

 - 👥 **Character System**: Built-in characters and support for custom character creation
 - 💬 **Chat History**: Persistent conversation tracking and management
 - 🎨 **Modern UI**: Clean, responsive interface with multiple themes built in
-- 🔍 **Web search**: Paste URL's into chat to ask question about them.
-Automatic web search integration using SearxNg
+- 🔍 **Web search**: Paste URL's into chat to ask question about them
 - 🖼️ **Image Generation**: Generate images from text prompts (currently only supports Replicate)
 - 📁 **Image Gallery**: View images that have been generated
 - 🖥️ **Desktop Shortcut**: Alt + N to open a new chat
 - 📝 **Code Preview**: Preview generated html, css and javascript in a separate window
 - 🔍 **RAG Support**: Upload documents and attach these to characters, who can then use them for their conversations
+- 🛠️ **Tool Support**: Recently added tool support - currently Note, Email and Web Search - plan to add more and allow user-defined tools

 ## Roadmap